Is your Epson projector showing an upside-down screen, and you don’t know how to fix it?

 Here’s how to go about it:

-- The Front and Rear default settings provide a right-side-up projection.
+- The Front and Rear default settings provide a right-side-up projection on a table.

 - The Front/Ceiling default setting gives an upside projection of the Front from the ceiling or wall mount.